ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 --- abstract

-This document proposes a standardized vocabulary of use cases that can be targeted when expressing machine-readable opt-outs related to Text and Data Mining (TDM) and AI training.
-The vocabulary is agnostic to specific opt-out mechanisms and enables declaring parties to communicate restrictions or permissions regarding the use of their digital assets in a structured and interoperable manner.
-It defines three key use cases—TDM, AI Training, and Generative AI Training—which can be referenced by opt-out systems to ensure consistent interpretation across different implementations.
+This document proposes a standardized vocabulary for expressing preferences related to how content is consumed by automated processing systems.
+This vocabulary allows for the creation of structured declarations about restrictions or permissions for use of digital assets.
+The vocabulary is agnostic to the means by which it is conveyed.
+The definitions in the vocabulary enable a shared understanding between entities that express their preference and those that consume the associated digital assets.

 --- middle

 # Introduction

+This document defines a common vocabulary of terms for automated systems that process digital assets.
-The purpose of this document is to provide a common vocabulary that can be used for machine-readable opt-outs by parties who wish to restrict the use of their assets for the purpose of AI training and other forms of Text and Data Mining (TDM).
+The primary purpose of this vocabulary is to enable machine-readable expressions of preferences about how digital assets are used by automated processing systems, such as AI training and other forms of Text and Data Mining (TDM).

-The elements of the vocabulary can be used to describe, in a standardized way, the types of uses that a declaring party may wish to restrict (or allow), thereby ensuring that opt-outs can be communicated, processed and stored in a consistent and interoperable manner.
+The elements of the vocabulary can be used to describe, in a standardized way, the types of uses that a declaring party may wish to explicitly restrict or allow.
+This ensures that preferences - either to indicate an opt-out or to explicitly admit a given usage - can be communicated, processed and stored in a consistent and interoperable manner.

-The vocabulary is agnostic to the technical implementations of opt-out systems and is designed to ensure that opt-out information can be effectively exchanged between different systems.
-The vocabulary is intended to govern the use of works in the context of training AI models and other forms of TDM but does not concern itself with the collection of training data (crawling).
-In particular the vocabulary is not intended for expressing instructions or restrictions related to crawling for the purpose of building a search index, as there are already more specific standards and protocols for this purpose including but not limited to {{!RFC9309}}.
+The vocabulary is agnostic to the technical implementations of how systems process digital assets.
+It is designed to ensure that preference information can be effectively exchanged between different systems.

+The vocabulary is intended to govern the use of works in the context of training AI models and other forms of TDM but does not concern itself with the mechanisms involved in obtaining content (that is, crawling).
+In particular the vocabulary is not intended for expressing instructions related to crawling for the purpose of building a search index, as there are already more specific standards and protocols for this purpose including but not limited to {{!RFC9309}}.

-The vocabulary is intended to both work in contexts where such opt-outs expressed to the declaring party give rise to legal obligation (such as rights reservation made by rightholders) and in contexts where this is not the case.
+The vocabulary is intended to both work in contexts where such preferences result in legal obligations (such as rights reservation made by rightholders) and in contexts where this is not the case.
 It is without prejudice to applicable laws and the applicability of exceptions and limitations.

 # Conventions and Definitions